Ahimsa lights the way

 Advancement of understanding and truth

-This is a meaningful, positive, highly practical manifestation of the inward attitude of kinship for all life.
-It brings positive benefits to the abstainer and to the animals, and the fellow humans one contacts.
+This is a meaningful, positive, highly practical manifestation of the inward attitude of kinship with all life.
+It brings positive benefits to the abstainer, the animals, and the fellow humans one contacts.

 HARMLESSNESS WITH REVERENCE FOR LIFE

-Humans, being the most powerful creatures on Earth, must use that power ethically and benevolently, not as some mindless creature running amuck, killing and destroying, creating fear and hatred, and leaving degradation and death in its wake.
-This is another “negative-seeming” pillar with highly positive results.
+Humans, having the most power on Earth, must use that power ethically and benevolently, not mindlessly running amuck, killing and destroying, creating fear and hatred, and leaving degradation and death in its wake.
+This is another seemingly negative pillar with highly positive results.

 INTEGRITY OF THOUGHT, WORD, AND DEED